bitclaw/swipematch/README.md

 # SwipeMatch API

 A dating app backend built with **NestJS**, **MongoDB**, **TypeScript**, and **Docker**.
-This project demonstrates production-grade backend patterns including MongoDB sharding, indexing strategies, aggregation pipelines, and replica set configuration — all in the context of a real-world dating application.
+This project demonstrates production-grade backend patterns including MongoDB sharding, indexing strategies, aggregation pipelines, and replica set configuration, all in the context of a real-world dating application.

 Built on top of the [NestJS Boilerplate](https://github.com/brocoders/nestjs-boilerplate) by Brocoders.